NullDev/Telegram-AI/README.md

 The bot has an included image recognisation feature. <br>
 Just send a Picture and let AIKIN describe it!

-**Note:** This featurr is heavily in development and might not worl properly...
+**Note:** This feature is heavily in development and might not work properly...

 ## NOTE: